manwar/theweeklychallenge/content/blog/build-docker-image.md

 <br>

-But changing the base image, made it worst as now I can't even start the container.
+However, changing the base imag made things worse, as now I couldn't even start the container.

-Earlier, starting was good only accessing the container was the issue.
+Earlier, starting the container worked fine, but accessing it was the issue.

 After few days, I contacted him again for help.

-He instantly found the issue and shared the solution as well.
+He instantly identified the issue and shared the solution as well.

-This is his words:
+These are his words:

 <br>